|A boat cover with a built-in ultra-violet (UV) inhibitor will prolong the life of your cover by preventing the sun from breaking down the materials.|

 Humans are also prone to pry their sticky fingers into an unoccupied boat, and a boat cover can act as a great deterrent to theft.
 Remember, it isn't too hard to carry away a gas tank, battery or paddles from a boat left sitting on the drive or away at camp, but a secure cover might just be enough to make them pass by your boat.

 Most boat covers can be tied down for trailering, allowing your boat to arrive at the launch in pristine condition.
 No wet interiors, dusty carpets or sun damage while pulling your craft down the road, completely covered and snug as a bug.

-Boat covers can be purchased in one of two ways.
+Covers can be purchased in one of two ways.
 You can buy a custom-fit cover, designed and tailor-made for the exact make, model and year of your boat.
-Or you can go with a universal style, a generic model that will fit the measurements you take of your watercraft.
+Or you can go with a universal style boat cover, a generic model that will fit the measurements you take of your watercraft.
 Both have merits, and for some owners, there is only one choice.
 Here is the skinny on the two.

 As I mentioned, custom covers are manufactured to the exact standards of a particular model of boat.
 For instance, if you own a 1996 Tracker Pro 17 SC, then item # 38-528-304-01 is for you.

 A custom cover takes into consideration the console style, length, width, beam and various other measurements of your boat to give you an outer shell that will truly fit like a glove.
 No other cover will provide as much protection or as tight a seal as a custom cover -- there is no two ways about it.

 The advantages to a custom cover are straightforward -- tight fit with no looseness or flapping, built-in areas to house consoles and other raised parts and reinforced areas at critical stretch points.
 The cost of a custom cover will be more than a universal cover, but if you want the best for your boat, custom is your best choice.